isotopp/isotopp.github.io/_posts/2021-01-10-labyrinths-in-python.md

 LabyrinthPainter.keywait()
 {% endhighlight %}

 We make ourselves a `labyrinth` instance, and a `painter` instance.
 We define a starting position in the middle of the field, then start the carver with a callback.
 The callback will be activated by the `carve()` function with the old position `pos` as red and the new position `np` as green square.
-Uncarves squares will show up black, and carves squares will be shown in light blue.
+Untouched squares will show up in black, and carves squares will be shown in light blue.

 In the end we display the final labyrinth, showing two random positions as start and end position.
 This will work because our labyrinth is an undirected minimal spanning tree of the grid, so any two positions are connected by exactly one path.